 The title of this book…We Have Your Daughter…includes the words of the killer in the ransom note left at her home.

 This book lets you consider information from the Author’s investigation of parts of thousands of Boulder police records.
 It lets you experience that morning through the thoughts of the police officers who were there, in their own words, by posting the portions of their reports in the book about that terrible morning she disappeared. – None of these police reports have ever been published before.

 Why now?
 Where is the justice for a child who would be a 26-year-old woman today?

 This is the first time the Ramsey family and their attorneys cooperated with an outside author.
-And police investigators, district attorney lawyers, others in that department and those on the periphery all talk with the Author about happened, what was right and wrong and what they still believe.
+And police investigators, district attorney lawyers, others in that department, and those on the periphery all talk with the Author about what happened, what was right and wrong, and what they still believe.
 It’s the first book where all sides participate.

 The Ramsey family and their murdered child are shown with the new insight of report cards and interviews with teachers and JonBenét’s friends.